Upgrade RStudio Workbench

 We have renamed RStudio Server Pro to RStudio Workbench.
 This change reflects the product’s growing support for a wide range of different development environments.
 RStudio Workbench enables R and Python data scientists to use their preferred IDE in a secure, scalable, and collaborative environment -- whether that is the RStudio IDE, JupyterLab, Jupyter Notebooks, or VS Code.
 We want RStudio Workbench to be the best single platform to support open source, code-first data science, whether your team is using R or Python.

-If you perform an upgrade of RStudio Workbench, formerly RStudio Server Pro, and an existing version of the
+If you perform an upgrade of RStudio Workbench, and an existing version of the

 server is currently running, then the upgrade process will also ensure that